 - Relocation/move away: Northern Virginia is a very mobile society.
 Whether a job change or personal issue has come up that would require a move out of state, it is important to consider how that move will affect your children.
 In custody and visitation orders the law requires parents to provide the other parent with 30 days advance written notice of an intent to relocate (including the new address).
 In addition to the 30-day notice, it is important to address modification issues to custody and visitation time if the move will impact existing orders and agreements.
 The court will look at various factors to determine if a move is in the children's best interest.

 - Modifications: It may be possible to modify a variety of family-related orders — including child custody, child support, visitation and, if ordered, spousal support — based on a material change in circumstances.
-A material change could involve non-compliance with existing orders, relocation, significant change in income of one or both parties, reduction in day care expenses, or simply that the child has gotten older and the existing agreement/order is no longer appropriate, given the child's age and development.
+A material change could involve non-compliance with existing orders, relocation, the significant change in income of one or both parties, reduction in daycare expenses, or simply that the child has gotten older and the existing agreement/order is no longer appropriate, given the child's age and development.
 In order to modify an existing order, it must be demonstrated that there has been a material change in circumstances since the existing order was put in place and that the proposed change is in the best interests of the child.

 Call 877-652-1553 Today To Speak With Our Family Attorneys